dakot/probal/README.md

 # Toward Optimal Probabilistic Active Learning Using a Bayesian Approach

 ## Project Structure
+- data: contains .csv-files of data sets being not available at [OpenML](https://www.openml.org/home)
+- data_set_ids.csv: contains the list of data sets with their IDs at [OpenML](https://www.openml.org/home)
-- images: contains the visualizations of the results and utility plots
+- images: path where the visualizations of the results and utility plots will be saved
 - src: Python package consisting of several sub-packages
     - base: implementation of DataSet and QueryStrategy class
     - classifier: implementation of Parzen Window Classifier (PWC)
-    - evaluation: scripts for experimental setup and slurm
+    - evaluation: scripts for experimental setup and SLURM
     - notebooks: jupyter notebooks for the investigation of the different query strategies
     - query_strategies: implementation of all query strategies
     - utils: helper functions
-- data_set_ids.csv: contains the list of data sets with their IDs at [OpenML](https://www.openml.org/home)

 ## How to execute an experiment?
 Due to the large number of experiments, we executed the experiments on a computer cluster consisting of four nodes with